Monday, November 19, 2012

 After 20 minutes, use the canning tongs to take them out and let them sit in an undisturbed area for about 12-24 hours.
 Voila!

-Plus, the boys were nice enough to do most of the grunt work while I happily snapped away.
 All in all, it was a very successful day.

 For now, I'll just enjoy my glass of wine and listen to the fruits of our labor softly popping in the background.